Deceased Estate Planning

 Estate Planning is More Than Simply Drawing Up a Will

-The preparation of a carefully thought out and well drafted Will is a central part of estate planning and part of the service our experience Sydney lawyers are able to offer our clients.
+The preparation of a carefully thought out and well drafted Will is a central part of estate planning and part of the service our experienced Sydney Wills & Estate Lawyers are able to offer our clients.

 Estate planning is much more than simply writing down a list of your assets and who they will go to after your death.
 Prior to preparing a Will we recommend that our clients consider some or all of the following questions depending on their personal circumstances: